 Some scenes rock your sense of reality.
 Especially when trying to comprehend something that you’ve never seen before, and probably never will again.
 Your brain tries to take it in, process it, and inevitably fails to relate to any particular emotion.
-This was what I experienced on the 30th of April in Kenya.
+This was what I experienced on the 30th of April in Kenya during THE IVORY BURN.

 An ivory burn on this scale is without precedent.
 It was a spectacle, and there was no real chance for quiet contemplation of what it all meant.
-What follows is not a discussion on the pros and cons of burning ivory, but rather an attempt to tell some of the day’s story in pictures.
+What follows is not a discussion of burning ivory’s pros and cons, but rather an attempt to tell some of the day’s story in pictures.

 The burn certainly had the desired media impact.
 The site buzzed with the sound of camera clicks and the background babble of interviews being conducted.
 Social media picked up the message as well, tied together by the hashtag ‘WorthMoreAlive’.

 As the crowd awaited the arrival of the dignitaries, including President Uhuru Kenyatta of Kenya and President Ali Bongo of Gabon, something interesting happened.
 A flock of yellow-billed kites arrived overhead, wheeling above the stacks of ivory.
 It is possible that they recognised the likelihood of death and an easy meal of meat associated with the ivory.

 Ivory is not flammable so it needs to be burnt with massive amounts of fuel.
 After President Kenyatta lit the first pyre, I expected a big ‘whoosh’, but it happened slowly; the flames leaping higher as more fuel was injected.
 The wind was blowing gently and the ivory pyres would come and go as the smoke billowed out.